-- 1. A half-yearly account shall be prepared in duplicate by the Administration of Pakistan for all the mails exchanged between the two Administrations during the preceding period.
-This account shall be based on the parcel bills for the half year as corrected by verification notes received up to the date of preparation of the account. - 2.
-The half-yearly account shall be verified and accepted on both sides and the balance in respect of this account shall be settled in a manner mutually agreed upon by both the Administrations.
+A half yearly account shall be prepared in triplicate by the Administration of India for all the mails exchanged between two Administrations during the preceding period.
+This account shall be based on the parcel bills for the half year as corrected by verification notes received up to the date of preparation of the account.

+2. The half yearly account shall be verified and accepted on both sides and the balance in respect of this account shall be settled in a manner mutually agreed upon by both the Administrations.